telerik/blazor-docs/components/dropzone/integration.md

 ## Basics

-The DropZone component can be used to define a dedicated area in the view port where the users can drag and drop files into.
+The DropZone component can be used to define a dedicated area in the viewport where the users can drag and drop files into.
 To further handle the file upload, you need to integrate the DropZone with either FileSelect or Upload component.

 The connection is achieved in two simple steps:

 1. Set the `Id` parameter of the DropZone component.
-1. Set the `DropZoneId` of the FileSelect/Upload component to match the `Id` the DropZone.
+1. Set the `DropZoneId` of the FileSelect/Upload component to match the `Id` of the DropZone.